Tharion Papadakis

 Tharion Papadakis, the name itself means son of the priest, is an 18-year-old War Domain cleric and devoted member of the Congregation of Elythrael.
 He follows every rule of the Congregation by heart.
 Not selectively, not loosely, by heart.

 He was raised between two legacies.
-His father, Stergos, a hardened mercenary who believed strength was proven through action, and his mother, a devout follower of Elythrael who taught that true power came from virtue and faith.
+His father, Stergos (Stergos Papadakis), a famous tiefling warrior now retired, and his mother, Effa, a devout priestess/cleric of Elythrael who taught that true power came from virtue and faith.
 Tharion chose to believe he carries both.
+Both parents are tieflings.

 He walks with confidence, speaks of destiny, and proudly bears the symbol of Elythrael, convinced that he is meant for something greater.
 Bold, righteous, and certain that when the time comes, Elythrael will guide his hand and prove his worth.